 Finally, if the above sounds too distant to you or smoke and mirrors, the following statement can be just as powerful as changes in tools, platforms or targeting.
 You can view the full keynote presentation on YouTube.
 If you’re not challenging yourself and instead run the same old activity week in week out, you’re going to be left behind.
 It won’t happen overnight, and core strategies of search should still be given enough focus.
 If you’re not pushing the boundaries, however, you are missing out on conversions and growth.
 And if that still doesn’t prompt you to act, isn’t it just more fun and interesting to try some new things?!

 Want to know more about how Google affects your business?
-Get in touch to arrange a meeting!
+Get in touch with DAC to arrange a meeting!